 Hario’s name is synonymous with great coffee-making equipment.
 And the Hario V60 is one of the most popular pieces of coffee-making gear in the world.
-And it’s easy to see why this Japanese coffee maker is so well-loved:
+It’s easy to see why this Japanese coffee maker is so well-loved:

-You can choose from a variety of materials and colors.
-The most popular materials are metal or ceramic.
-Plus there is a range of kits available which include extra filters or serving jugs, and accessories like stands.
+You can choose from a variety of materials and colors (metal or ceramic are the most popular).
+Plus there is a range of kits that include extra filters, a serving jug, or accessories like stands.
 If you can think of it, you can almost certainly buy it.
 But, let’s not get carried away – all you really need is the V60 dripper cone and the coffee filters.

-This makes the Hario V60 a very cheap coffee maker to buy.
-And, as an added bonus, it’s easy to store and easy to travel with (if you have a metal version).
+This makes the Hario V60 dripper a very cheap coffee maker to buy.
+And, as an added bonus, it’s easy to store and travel with (if you have a metal version).